The roles and responsibilities of compensation committees may vary based on the type of organization.

 Conclusion

-As you can see, compensation committees are integral to ensuring transparency and fairness in internal corporate transactions, as well as preventing the potential disruptions caused by conflicts of interest.
+As you can see, compensation committees are integral to ensuring transparency and fairness in internal corporate transactions, as well as preventing potential disruptions caused by conflicts of interest.

 Besides the job of researching and determining executive compensation plans, compensation committees are also instrumental as an advisor body for the larger context of a corporation’s place in the market, its mission, and long-term objectives.
 As such, their place in the structure of any major corporation cannot be underestimated.